erSubhashThapa/100daysofcode/r1-log.md

    I finally understand the difference between *step over function* and *step into function* in the debugger.
 Sometimes they do the same thing which is why it confused me at first.

-   I learned that if a line has a function call in it, *step over* will skip to the next line in the current function. *Step into* will take you to the function that was just called.
+   I learned that if a line has a function call in it:

+   - *Step over* will skip to the next line in the *current function*.

+   - *Step into* will take you to the function that was *just called*.

    ## Do To